 |Trevor Story||COL||A-||A+||A||A-||A||I’m not ready to trust the average yet, but back-to-back years of being a source of steals has me bought into him in the top tier.|

-If you want one of these guys, you need to invest a first- or second-round pick in them.
+If you want one of these guys, you’ll need to invest a first- or second-round pick in them.
 They separate themselves from the pack because of the across-the-board production that they offer.
-Story and Turner take a slight hit in points leagues, and I’d move Turner to Tier 2 in the format.
-If I have the fifth pick in the draft, I’m taking Lindor, no questions asked.
+Story and Turner take a slight hit in points leagues, and I’d move Turner to Tier 2 in that format.
+If I have the fifth pick in the draft, I’m taking Lindor or Turner, no questions asked.